 If you trust your customer, you can override the decline and force the transaction, which will result in a more expensive transaction cost.
 However, if it’s a new customer we recommend you take steps to verify the purchase isn’t fraudulent.

 - “97 CVV Mismatch” occurs when the Card Verification Value (CVV) entered does not match the CVV number on the card.
-When keying-in transactions, CVV verifies the customer has the physical card; it’s a fraud-prevention measure.
+When keying-in transactions through Virtual Terminals, CVV verifies the customer has the physical card; it’s a fraud-prevention measure.
 If you’re taking a phone or online order and get a CVV mismatch, it may be a fraudster attempting to make the purchase.

 - “62 Restricted SIC” declines occur when the card’s issuing bank deems the business unsuitable for the type of card.
 Every business has a specific Merchant Category Code (MCC) for easy identification.
 Certain card types, such as a HSA medical credit card, can only be used at a medical office.
 If a customer tries to use a card that cannot be accepted by a business with your MCC code, the transaction will decline.